Package Managers

 - Env management is separate (venv/virtualenv).

-Adds deterministic lock files to pip workflows by compiling pinned requirements.txt
+Adds deterministic lock files to pip workflows by compiling pinned requirements.txt from inputs.

 How to Use